-For percentages, the difference is that we want to know how many portions there are if there are 100 portions possible.
-“Percent” means “per hundred”.
-For example, if we look at the percentage 25%, that means we have 25 portions of the possible 100 portions.
-Re-writing this in fraction form, we see 25/100.
+For example, if we look at the percentage 40%, that means we have 40 pieces of the possible 100.
+Re-writing this in fraction form, we see 40/100.

-The first step in converting a fraction to a percentage is to adjust the fraction so that the denominator is 100.
-To do this, you first divide 100 by the denominator:
+To start converting a fraction into a percent, we first have to change the fraction so that the denominator will be 100.
+To do this, we first divide 100 by the denominator:

-Re-writing this as a percentage, we can see that 15/30 as a percentage is 50.
+Once we are done multiplying, we can see that 15/30 as a percentage is 50%.